Puerto Rico

-Borikén or Borinquen) (abbreviated PR), officially the Commonwealth of Puerto Rico, (Note: The definition of Commonwealth according to U.S. State Department policy (as codified in the department's Foreign Affairs Manual) reads: "The term 'Commonwealth' does not describe or provide for any specific political status or relationship.")
-(Note: Estado Libre Asociado de Puerto Rico) is a self-governing Caribbean archipelago and island organized as an unincorporated territory of the United States under the designation of commonwealth.
+Borikén or Borinquen) (abbreviated PR), officially the Commonwealth of Puerto Rico, (Note: Estado Libre Asociado de Puerto Rico) (Note: The definition of Commonwealth according to U.S. State Department policy (as codified in the department's Foreign Affairs Manual) reads: "The term 'Commonwealth' does not describe or provide for any specific political status or relationship.") is a self-governing Caribbean archipelago and island organized as an unincorporated territory of the United States under the designation of commonwealth.
 Located about 1000 mi southeast of Miami, Florida, between the Dominican Republic in the Greater Antilles and the U.S. Virgin Islands in the Lesser Antilles, it consists of the eponymous main island and numerous smaller islands, including Vieques, Culebra, and Mona.
-With approximately 3.2 million residents, it is divided into 78 municipalities, of which the most populous is the capital municipality of San Juan, followed by those within the San Juan metropolitan area.
-Spanish and English are the official languages of the government, though Spanish predominates.
+With approximately 3.2 million people, it is divided into 78 municipalities, of which the most populous is the capital municipality of San Juan, followed by those within the San Juan metropolitan area.
+Spanish and English are the official languages of its government, though Spanish predominates, as it is culturally part of Latin America.

-Puerto Rico was settled by a succession of Amerindian peoples beginning 2,000 to 4,000 years ago; these included the Ortoiroid, Saladoid, and Taíno.
+Puerto Rico was settled by a succession of Indigenous peoples of the Americas beginning 2,000 to 4,000 years ago; these included the Ortoiroid, Saladoid, and Taíno.
 It was claimed by Spain following the arrival of Christopher Columbus in 1493 and subsequently colonized by Juan Ponce de León in 1508.
 Puerto Rico was contested by other European powers into the 18th century but remained a Spanish possession for the next 400 years.
-The decline of the Indigenous population, followed by an influx of Spanish settlers, primarily from the Canary Islands and Andalusia, and African slaves vastly changed the cultural and demographic landscape of the archipelago.
-Within the Spanish Empire, Puerto Rico played a secondary but strategically significant role compared to larger and wealthier colonies like Peru and New Spain.
+The decline of the Indigenous population, followed by an influx of Spanish settlers—primarily from the Canary Islands and Andalusia—and African slaves vastly changed the cultural and demographic landscape.
+Within the Spanish Empire, Puerto Rico played a strategically significant role.
 By the late 19th century, a distinct Puerto Rican identity began to emerge, centered on a fusion of European, African, and Indigenous elements.
 In 1898, following the Spanish–American War, Puerto Rico was acquired by the United States.
-(Note: Puerto Rico was acquired along with Guam and the Philippines via the 1898 Treaty of Paris ending the Spanish-American War.
+(Note: Puerto Rico was acquired along with Guam and the Philippines via the 1898 Treaty of Paris ending the Spanish–American War.
 The Philippines became independent via the 1946 Treaty of Manila; Puerto Rico and Guam remain U.S. territories today.)